fuszenecker/ZFS/README.md

 ## Memory usage

+### Setup

-Set the L2ARC size to a size that make sense on your hardware, edit `/etc/modprobe.d/zfs.conf`:
+Set the ARC size to a size that make sense on your hardware, edit `/etc/modprobe.d/zfs.conf`:

 ```
 options zfs zfs_arc_max=536870912